sujalstha/SoftwareEngGroupBProject/README.md

-# OU Trivia App
+# OU Trivia App 🎓🔴⚪️
-- BY GROUP_B
+_By Group B: Sujal, Jole, Devin, Jayce, Mo, Ryan, Abraham_

 ---

 ## 📖 Overview

 **OU Trivia** is a desktop application that tests knowledge of the University of Oklahoma’s history, sports, culture, and current events.
 The game uses:

 - **Web scraping** of OU Daily articles
 - **OpenAI API** to generate fresh trivia questions
 - **JSON pipelines** for question formatting
 - **Tkinter** for the graphical user interface

-Each playthrough generates a brand-new set of questions based on real OU news articles.
+Each playthrough generates a brand‑new set of questions based on real OU news articles.

 ---